Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 - Stachybotrys

 Mold produces tiny particles called spores.
 Much like pollen, spores and mycotoxins are lightweight and travel easily through the air.
-Both spores and mycotoxins can encounter our skin, respiratory tract, and GI tract.
+Both spores and mycotoxins can come into contact with our skin, respiratory tract, and GI tract.

-While we all experience exposure to mold spores and mycotoxins, not everyone gets sick or reacts.
-Those more likely to face illness include:
+While we all experience exposure to mold spores and mycotoxins, not everyone experiences health issues.
+Those more likely to face health challenges include:

 - Family history of allergies or asthma.
 1 in 5 people have environmental allergies (mold included).
-If allergies or asthma run in the family, you are more likely to react to mold.
+If allergies or asthma run in the family, you may be more likely to react to mold.

 - Respiratory conditions like asthma or COPD.
-Already compromised airways are more likely to worsen when exposed to mold.
+Already compromised airways may be more likely to worsen when exposed to mold.

 - Workplace exposure.
 Working environments such as farming, baking, millwork, carpentry, and greenhouse work may have higher exposure to mold.